-Application-This document will define the Physical Layer and portions of the Data Link Layer of the ISO model for a 125 Kbps High Speed CAN (HSC) protocol implementation.
+Application-This SAE Recommended Practice will define the Physical Layer and portions of the Data Link Layer of the ISO model for a High-Speed CAN (HSC) protocol implementation.
 Both ECU and media design requirements for networks will be specified.
 Requirements will primarily address the CAN physical layer implementation.

-Requirements will focus on a minimum standard level of performance from the High Speed CAN (HSC) implementation.
-All ECUs and media shall be designed to meet certain component level requirements in order to ensure the HSC implementation system level performance at 125 Kbps.
+Requirements will focus on a minimum standard level of performance from the High-Speed CAN (HSC) implementation.
+All ECUs and media shall be designed to meet certain component level requirements in order to ensure the HSC implementation system level performance.
 The minimum performance level shall be specified by system level performance requirements or characteristics described in detail in Section 6 of this document.